synfinatic/aws-sso-cli/docs/commands.md

 **Note:** Due to a limitation of the AWS tooling, setting `--url-action print` will cause an error because of a limitation of the AWS tooling which prevents it from working.

 ---

-### cache

-AWS SSO CLI caches information about your AWS Accounts, Roles and Tags for better perfomance.
-By default it will refresh this information after 24 hours, but you can force this data to be refreshed immediately.

-Cache data is also automatically updated anytime the `config.yaml` file is modified.

-Flags:

- * `--no-config-check` -- Disable automatic `~/.aws/config` updates if the cache is refreshed
- * `--threads <count>` -- Override the number of threads used to refresh the list of AWS SSO Roles

----